raspberrypilearning/stress-ball/en/step_2.md

 The ball is a bit small.

 --- task ---
-Under the Stage, there are some sprite settings that you can change.
-The size starts at 100%.
-To make the sprite bigger, change it to `200%` — this is double the size.
+Below the Stage, there are some sprite settings that you can change.
+The size starts at `100` (percent).
+To make the sprite bigger, change it to `200` — this is double the size.

 ![screenshot](images/balls-size-200.png)